ObelusFamily/Anythink-Market-6f6jk/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_
+## First Step
+Install and update to wsl2 using the official documentation.

+## Second step
+Install docker desktop from the docker website

+##Third step
+Clone the specified repo without forking it on your local machine.

+##Follow the instructions from there on as given in the quest.